SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Butterfly Network, Inc. f/k/a Longview Acquisition Corp. of a Class Action Lawsuit and a Lead Plaintiff Deadline of April 18, 2022 - (NYSE: BFLY)

-NEW YORK, March 9, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of Butterfly Network, Inc. f/k/a Longview Acquisition Corp..
+NEW YORK, March 16, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Butterfly Network, Inc. f/k/a Longview Acquisition Corp..

 Shareholders who purchased shares of BFLY during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.